winitzki/scall/tutorial/programming_dhall.md

 Dhall has almost no type inference.
 The only exception are the `let` bindings, such as `let x = 1 in ...`, where the type annotation for `x` may be omitted.
-Other than in `let` bindings, all types of bound variables must be written explicitly.
+Other than in `let` bindings, the types of all bound variables must be written explicitly.

 Although this makes Dhall programs more verbose, it also removes the "magic" from the syntax of certain idioms in functional programming.
 In particular, Dhall requires us to write out all type parameters and all type quantifiers, to choose carefully between `∀(x : A)` and `λ(x : A)`, and to write type annotations for _types_ (such as, `F : Type → Type`).